-Lionel Messi finally saves himself from going to prison - NAIJ.COM — Nigeria Today
+Lionel Messi enjoys honeymoon with wife and two kids - NAIJ.COM — Nigeria Today

 NAIJ.COM

-Barcelona superstar Lionel Messi avoids prison after he chooses to pay higher fine of £221000 in tax fraud case
+Lionel Messi is known for having a secret private life amidst his very successful football career.
+The Barcelona star was spotted for the first time following his big wedding in Argentina.
+READ ALSO: What Messi did to his wedding leftovers will make …

-Barcelona's Lionel Messi to pay €252k fine in place of jail time for tax fraud
+Messi prison sentence lifted in exchange for fine

-Messi tax fraud sentence reduced to fine
+Lionel Messi Prison Sentence for Tax Fraud Dropped to Fine by Spanish Courts

 This post was syndicated from Sports - Google News.
 Click here to read the full text on the original website.